osscameroon/osscameroon-blog/content/post/articles/docker-basics-and-commands.md

 Docker networking allows you to attach a container to as many networks as you like.
 For example, you can attach the Odoo server to the database server.
 When using the **docker-compose.yml** file, networking is done when you use the **depends_on** keyword in the file.

-If you want to do it manually for example by attaching your running web application to a **my_bridge**, you can type
+If you want to do it manually for example by attaching your running web application to a network named **my_bridge**, you can type

 ```bash
  docker network connect my_bridge web